tom-seddon/beeblink/README.md

 # BeebLink

-A file storage system for the BBC Micro.
+A file storage system for the BBC Micro and Acorn Electron.
 Make your PC do something useful for a change: have it act as a file server for your BBC.

 No more swapping discs, no more noisy drives, no more file count limits, and file access is very fast.
 You get very quick turnaround